finkusuma-dev/fem-recipe-page/README.md

 - Applied mobile design.
 - Wrapped the solution inside article, as it contains information that can be distributed independently. [^1]
-- TODO: Change the `table` contains the nutrition list with `dl` element.
+- Put the nutrition list inside `dl` element.

 ## HTML Issues